torchbox/wagtail-grapple/docs/general-usage/hooks.rst

 Subscription
 ^^^^^^^^^^^^

+Note: subscriptions are only enabled when Grapple is installed with Django Channels: ``pip install wagtail_grapple[channels]``.
 Grapple provides a ``register_schema_subscription`` hook that is called when it creates the schema.
 You can use it to add your custom ``Subscription`` mixins

 .. code-block:: python